 The group also coordinates the Cardiolinc network., which is an international effort gathering over 49 collaborators worldwide, to advance in the research deciphering the role of long non-coding RNAs in cardiovascular disease.

 Strategic research goals

 - Address the main cause of mortality and morbidity in developed countries: cardiovascular disease

 - Fulfil unmet medical needs: lack of prognostic tools after an acute cardiac event and lack of effective treatments of heart failure

 - Collaborate with private partners to bring research products to clinical application

 - Perform translational research to push forward personalized medicine.

 Head of research unit

-Dr Yvan Devaux (PhD) joined LIH in 2007 and is currentily acting as head of the Cardiovascular Research Unit.
+Dr Yvan Devaux (PhD) joined LIH in 2005 and is currentily acting as head of the Cardiovascular Research Unit.
 His main interest is the discovery of novel RNA biomarkers of cardiac disease.
-He is founder and coordinator of the Cardiolinc network.
+He is founder and chair of the Cardiolinc network.